,

 Spring Second Half

-In Maths, we will be learning about statistics, and geometry, the properties of shapes.
+In Maths, we will be learning about decimals and percentages, and linking this topic to our knowledge of fractions.

 X